 The significant process of assessing these applications – and narrowing them down to those of potentially highest benefit – is managed by the HRC Investment Processes team.

 We run a fair, transparent and robust peer-review process that meets international standards of best practice.
-This involves a number of committees, including science assessing committees (which may be multi-disciplinary or comprised of expertise in particular research fields), and engages around 700 national and international reviewers to ensure we fund research of high quality, led by researchers with the capability to deliver.
+This involves a number of committees, including science assessing committees (which may be multi-disciplinary or comprised of expertise in particular research fields) and engages hundreds of national and international reviewers a year.
+This helps ensure we fund research of high quality, led by researchers with the capability to deliver.

 The research we fund must also meet ethical approval from an ethics committee accredited by the HRC Ethics Committee, before commencing.
 Find out more in monitoring ethics and safety.